JupiterBrain/groups-app/README.md

 ### Installation on MacOS

+Important Notice: The MacOS version is not yet available.

 Download the `.dmg` archive, execute it and follow the instructions of the installation wizard.

-There is no native installer provided for the older amd64/x86_64 MacOS.

 ### Installation on Linux